Superbition/Celestte-Docs/docs/using_voltis/validation.md

 </div>
 ```

-So now whenever any errors exist for the `title` field Polyel will output the string `invalid-field`, which in this case relates to a CSS class, used to make an error more visible by applying an error style to a HTML element.
+So now whenever any errors exist for the `title` field Voltis will output the string `invalid-field`, which in this case relates to a CSS class, used to make an error more visible by applying an error style to a HTML element.

 You are free to also include any HTML along with this second argument as well, for example: